Alexbeav/secure-vpc-terraform/01-public-private-nat/README.md

 ./cleanup.sh
 ```

-Although included in the setup.sh, this script will destroy the lab
+cleanup.sh can be run independently or from setup.sh to destroy all resources.

-🧪 Use Cases
+## 🧪 Use Cases

 - Practice SSH agent forwarding and EC2 access patterns
 - Demonstrate public/private subnet isolation
 - Build on a real-world Terraform module structure
 - Integrate Terraform with security tools (tfsec, tflint, etc.)

-🛡️ Security Notes
+## 🛡️ Security Notes

 ✅ Enforces IMDSv2 for EC2 instances (http_tokens = "required")
 ✅ Separate Security Groups for bastion and private hosts